-PM10 and TVOC concentrations will be measured on a continuous basis at each of the monitoring stations.
+$PM{10}$ and TVOC concentrations will be measured on a continuous basis at each of the monitoring stations.
 These data will be logged as 15-minute averages at each station and also transmitted by wireless telemetry to the central data management system housed in the on-site trailer.
 In the event measured concentrations reach Alert or Action Levels, the following actions will be taken.

-- Visual alarms will be activated and displayed on the screen of the base station computer monitor if 15minute average TVOC or PM10 concentrations reach an alert level (60 - 70% of Action Level) and appropriate notification will be given to on-site personnel such that corrective actions/emission mitigation measures can be implemented. - TRC field engineers will be immediately notified when concentrations reach Alert Levels by receipt of an automated e-mail and/or cell phone text message.
+- Visual alarms will be activated and displayed on the screen of the base station computer monitor if 15minute average TVOC or PM10 concentrations reach an Alert level (60 - 70% of Action Level) and appropriate notification will be given to on-site personnel such that corrective actions/emission mitigation measures can be implemented. - TRC field engineers will be immediately notified when concentrations reach Alert Levels by receipt of an automated e-mail and/or cell phone text message.
 The field engineers will validate the concentration above the Action Level and immediately notify the Owner's Representative. - In the event that concentrations are recorded above the Action Level for TVOC or PM10 the affected value will be adjusted for background, for reporting purposes.
-Background is defined as the difference between upwind and downwind airborne concentrations of TVOC or PM10. - If upwind concentrations are recorded above Action Levels no corrective action is required, as they are typically attributable to off-site activities. - Simultaneous occurrences of concentrations above an Action Level at downwind and upwind stations will be considered to have originated from an off-site source.
+Background is defined as the difference between upwind and downwind airborne concentrations of TVOC or PM10.
+The procedure for background adjustment is described in Section 7.3. - If upwind concentrations are recorded above Action Levels no corrective action is required, as they are typically attributable to off-site activities. - Simultaneous occurrences of concentrations above an Action Level at downwind and upwind stations will be considered to have originated from an off-site source.
 In those rare instances when this occurs the numerical concentration for the most upwind location is subtracted from the downwind concentration.
 TRC will make every effort to determine the offsite cause of concentrations reaching Action Levels.

 In order to maximize responsiveness to concentrations reaching self-imposed Alert Levels, continuous radio/cell phone contact will be maintained between TRC personnel and the Owner's Representative.
 In this manner the TRC Field Engineers can notify all appropriate site personnel, should measured concentrations reach an Alert Level, such that corrective actions can be taken to avert concentrations reaching Action Levels.
-TRC will document all actions taken by the remediation contractor in response to concentrations above Alert Levels and Action Levels for TVOC and PM10.
-These actions will be documented in field logs and summarized in daily/weekly reports as appropriate.